gokhanzalim/etiyaa/README.md

 # etiyaa

 Etiya application is a system that records the problems of customers and solution of problems.
 This project was developed using Java Spring Boot Framework.
+Firstly the customer is saved in the database then the product information that the customer has received is saved.Secondly, the customer's problem with the product is saved and the problem is processed.
+Finally, the faulty parts are repaired and operations are stored in the database.

 # What's inside